 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12450, 12089):

 Insert the following at the end of the subclause:

-An HE STA that receives a CF-End frame resets its NAV unless either of following conditions are met:(#6535)
+An HE STA that receives a CF-End frame should reset its NAV unless either of following conditions are met:(#6535)

-The received CF-End frame is an inter-BSS frame and the most recent NAV update was due to an intra-BSS frame (see 27.2.2 (Intra-BSS and inter-BSS frame determination)).
+The received CF-End frame is an inter-BSS frame and the most recently updated NAV was due to an intra-BSS frame (see 27.2.2 (Intra-BSS and inter-BSS frame determination)).

-The received CF-End frame is an intra-BSS frame and the most recent NAV update was due to an inter-BSS frame (see 27.2.2 (Intra-BSS and inter-BSS frame determination)).
+The received CF-End frame is an intra-BSS frame and the most recently updated NAV was due to an inter-BSS frame or due to a frame that cannot be identified as inter-BSS frame or as intra-BSS frame (see 27.2.2 (Intra-BSS and inter-BSS frame determination)).(#12450, 12089)

 NOTE 1—For HE STAs with two NAVs, the TXOP truncation rule applies to each NAV separately.